Bloodborne Pathogens Exposure Control Plan

 9. Training and Education

 a.
-Western Michigan University shall provide initial and annual formal training and education program for employees with potential exposure to blood or other potentially infectious material (Category A occupations) at no cost to the employee and during working hours.
+Western Michigan University shall provide initial and annual formal training and education programs for employees with potential exposure to blood or other potentially infectious material (Category A occupations) at no cost to the employee and during working hours.
 Material appropriate in content and vocabulary to the education level, literacy, and language background of persons shall be used

 b.
 The training program shall contain the following elements: